-As a first time experience on Turkish Airlines in general, and no less their highly anticipated Business Class experience, I was excited to be flying from Cancun, Mexico to Istanbul, Turkey.
-Istanbul was actually a stopover on my way to Tokyo, Japan where Turkish Airlines partners with Istantours to provide free tours and hotel to layover passengers.
-You must be on minimum 4 hour layover and continue flying on Turkish Airlines to qualify.
+As a first-time experience on Turkish Airlines in general, and no less their highly anticipated Business Class experience, I was excited to be flying from Cancun, Mexico, to Istanbul, Turkey.
+Istanbul was actually a stopover on my way to Tokyo, Japan, where Turkish Airlines partners with Istantours to provide free tours and a hotel to layover passengers.
+You must have a minimum 4-hour layover and continue flying on Turkish Airlines to qualify.

-We arrive in plenty time with a quick business class checkin and passes for the Mera Vip lounge near our departure gate.
-Nice comfortable lounge with plenty of seating, full bar and buffet of various items.
-Since we were there at breakfast it was pancakes, hash browns, sausage links, and scrambled eggs for the hot items.
+We arrive in plenty of time with a quick business class check-in and passes for the Mera Vip lounge near our departure gate.
+Nice comfortable lounge with plenty of seating, a full bar, and a buffet of various items.
+Since we were there at breakfast, it was pancakes, hash browns, sausage links, and scrambled eggs for the hot items.
 Then the usual pastries, breads, cereals, and fruit with some Mediterranean touches like humus and pita wedges.
 The furnishings were a bit gothic to my liking, but that was the style of the lounge.

-Business Class was the usual 1-2-1 configuration and had their Turkish Airlines touches and was comfortable.
-On the window seats there are 2 options with the side table on the window or on the aisle.
-I thought the storage was a bit lacking, however the flat screen was of higher quality and size than on other airlines and was supplied with Denon noise canceling headphones.
-The programming was similar to all airlines with movies, music, kids, your flight info, and games but they also had a few live TV options but they didn’t work on this flight.
-The seats are typical, but a bit narrow and although the side armrests could be lowered for more width, the one on my aisle was not staying down.
-Also the location of the seat controls and lighting are right where your right arm rests, so you end up hitting them quite frequently.
-I wonder if anyone actually tests these seats or are they just designed by architects and designers?
+Business Class was the usual 1-2-1 configuration and had its Turkish Airlines touches and was comfortable.
+On the window seats, there are 2 options: with the side table on the window or on the aisle.
+I thought the storage was a bit lacking; however, the flat screen was of higher quality and size than on other airlines and was supplied with Denon noise-cancelling headphones.
+The programming was similar to all airlines with movies, music, kids, your flight info, and games, but they also had a few live TV options, which didn’t work on this flight.
+The seats are typical, but a bit narrow, and although the side armrests could be lowered for more width, the one on my aisle would not stay down.
+Also, the location of the seat controls and lighting is right where your right arm rests, so you end up hitting them quite frequently.
+I wonder if anyone actually tests these seats, or if they are just designed by architects and designers?

-Comfortable slippers, pillow, and blanket were provided immediately, however the seat pad for sleeping was added sooner or later depending on your request.
+Comfortable slippers, a pillow, and a blanket were provided immediately; the seat pad for sleeping was added sooner or later, depending on your request.
 Our first encounter with the onboard chef was when he handed out the menus.
 One was the beverage list and the other the planned food selections.
 Very impressive wine, cocktail, and champagne list including Taitinger champagne, Turkish and French wines as well as call liquors like Chivas Regal 12, Jim bourbon, and Absolute Black vodka.

 Restrooms were again typical of this aircraft, however only one in front and one in back.
 Soap, lotion and incense products were from Molton Brown London.